 Shared housing is a single housing unit occupied by an assisted family and another resident or residents.
+The unit may be a house or an apartment.
 The shared unit consists of both common space for use by the occupants of the unit and separate private space for each assisted family.